Families and integration

 In Espoo you will find public Swedish maternity and child care at Iso Omena and in Tapiola (Hagalund).

-The city of Vantaa hasn’t centralised their Swedish healthcare services, but you can phone the one-stop counseling and appointment number for Maternity and Child Welfare Clinics 09 839 25900 and ask for more advice.
+The city of Vantaa hasn’t centralized their Swedish healthcare services, but you can phone the one-stop counseling and appointment number for Maternity and Child Welfare Clinics 09 839 25900 and ask for more advice.

-The maternity and child health clinic in Kauniainen (Grankulla) is in the middle of the town at Asematie 19.
+The maternity and child health clinic in Kauniainen (Grankulla) is in the middle of the town, at Asematie 19.

 Cultural and other Swedish activities for families and with toddlers 0–1-year-olds